Mr Alan Craft

 I am the Vicar of Embleton and delighted to be a foundation governor at our village school.
 I am keen to develop strong and happy relationships between Church and school and believe that the future of Embleton as a thriving community depends on having our school at its heart.
 I am proud to continue the legacy of my predecessor, Rev Vincent Edwards believing that Christian values provide a supportive framework for our children as they learn to play their part in making a better world.

 Children have been a very large part of my life.
 I have a large extended family, and four grandchildren.

 Education has been close to my heart for all, once received it cannot be taken away.

 I have enjoyed a variety of career changes in my life, working in medical laboratories, town council and British Coal offices and have also sold houses.
-However I have spent most of my working life as a nurse working in hospitals and in the Community as a Nursing Sister, later as a Public Health Nurse (last 20 years), more known as a Health Visitor.
+However I have spent most of my working life as a nurse working in hospitals and in the Community as a Nursing Sister, later as a Public Health Nurse (last 20 years), more usually known as a Health Visitor.
 I have enjoyed working in many teams aiming to improve the health, development and safety of families within local communities.
 Education is a big part of health and development and it works well when families learn together in a calm, welcoming, and safe place.
-Village Schools can provide that and we all share that duty willingly to sustain our school.
+Village schools can provide that and we all share that duty willingly to sustain our school.

 I became Church Warden for Holy Trinity Embleton, St Peters Craster and St Mary’s Newton By the Sea last year and I am very happy to be a School Foundation Governor maintaining the strong link between Vincent Edwards C of E Primary School and the Church.